 He then became the founding executive director of the Texas Workforce Commission under Governor George W. Bush, accomplishing the reorganization and consolidation of 28 different state workforce and training programs under a single umbrella agency.
 In that role, he also coordinated efforts with the Texas Economic Development Council to assist corporations relocating to Texas.

-Mr. Kapche serves on the boards of Space Center Houston and the Galveston County Economic Development Alliance, as well as the American Diabetes Association's national board of directors.
+Mr. Kapche served on the boards of Space Center Houston and the Galveston County Economic Development Alliance, as well as the American Diabetes Association's national board of directors.